 like "cadence" is a specific reference to the movement of a metrical line. no coincidence that the term is used in horseback riding; it has to do with the movement of the feet. take the feet away, there's no cadence. imo

-― aerosmith: the acid house years (underrated aerosmith bootlegs I have owned), Sunday, 21 November 2010 22:04 (eight years ago) link
+― aerosmith: the acid house years (underrated aerosmith bootlegs I have owned), Sunday, 21 November 2010 22:04 (nine years ago) link

 I have reconfigured 'cadence' like the busy little modernist I am, also I am throwing 'syllabography' into the ring

 ― pro EVOO sucker (acoleuthic), Sunday, 21 November 2010 22:06 (nine years ago) link

 ― aka the pope (BIG HOOS aka the steendriver), Sunday, 21 November 2010 22:38 (nine years ago) link